 Students with a German Abitur certificate with Mathematik and Englisch up until the final exams are eligible for admission to the Psychology programme at the University of Twente directly.

-The trial study day will take place on our university campus.
-You can enroll for one of the three following dates: Monday 6 March 2017 (afternoon & evening), Tuesday 18 April 2017 (afternoon & evening) and Monday 24 April 2017 (afternoon & evening).
-If you are a Dutch student, we require you to attend the trial study day in person.
+The trial study day will take place on our university campus in the spring of 2018.
+If you are a Dutch student, we require you to attend the study day in person.
 If you are a German student from one of the Nordrhein-Westfalen, Niedersachsen or Bremen federal states or Bundesländer, you are also required to attend in person.
-If you are an international student from a not before mentioned state or country, we still strongly advise you to attend the trial study day, if this is among your possibilities; alternatively, a mandatory Skype interview will be set up with you.
+If you are an international student from a not before mentioned state or country, we still strongly advise you to attend the study day, if this is among your possibilities; alternatively, a mandatory online meeting/test will be set up with you.

 Studielink is the online registration application for higher education in the Netherlands.
 On the Studielink website, you can complete your (re-)registration for a programme at any Dutch university or university of applied sciences (‘hbo’ in Dutch).